—Sylvestor Stallone and Chuck Norris from The Expendables 2, 2012

 Some movie bloggers try to offer theories to ARGO‘s victory, but I have my own; our divided country is reflected in our movie tastes.
 People have offered the following opinions of select Oscar Best Picture nominees: Lincoln is too boring, Silver Linings is a Rom Com, Django is too violent, Les Miserables is too bombastic, Zero Dark Thirty is pro-torture, Beasts of the Southern Wild is too weird.
 Yet, all of those movies are better then ARGO!
 No one can agree on any movie since very few people are satisfied in an era of our reactionary, culture of complaining.
 We live in a divided time where people cannot agree on anything from political affiliation to smart phone devices.
 There are groups of people who have major problems with every movie I just mentioned.
 Just because everyone agrees a certain movie is acceptable doesn’t make it great.

 I will say if a movie by outspoken liberal Ben Affleck that glorifies Jimmy Carters foreign policy can prevent my conservative leaning friends and family from crying foul during the height of the Obama/Romney election and just enjoy the movie, this shows us how ARGO really is the consensus title of 2012!
-As I have said before, both ARGO and Lincoln reflect on America’s past portray the United States as doing the right thing.
-This reassurance is needed as our nation deals with a globalized world, sagging military might, and an evolving technology based economy.
+As I have said before, both ARGO and Lincoln reflect on America’s past and portrayed the United States as doing the right thing.
+This reassurance is needed as our nation deals with a globalized world, sagging military might, and an evolving technological based economy.
 With a minority of viewers complaining about how boring Lincoln was, it disqualified it for being a Best Picture contender thanks to the preferential ballot.

 A recent trend I have noticed during our polarizing era when it came to Best Picture is how the Academy seems to react from how they previously voted in past years.
 After the win for the manly war epic Braveheart (1995), the following year’s winners included all romances such as The English Paitent (1996), Titantic (1997), and Shakespeare in Love (1998).
 ARGO seems to be a counter reaction to the smaller studios being victorious on Oscar night.
 After The Departed won (2006), indies had quite the streak with No Country for Old Men (2007), Slumdog Millionaire (2008), The Hurt Locker (2009), The Kings Speech (2010), and The Artist (2011).
 Even though these movies shifted tonally from lighthearted and inspiration to gritty and dark, they were outside of the major studio system.
 Not a single one of those movies debuted with a wide release.
 They all exclusively opened at a Landmark Theater in my city.
 ARGO is a return to big studio form that a major release film reverts to their old fashioned ways by captivating an audience with skillfully crafted entertainment.
 The Oscars were originally dominated by the major studios and might experience a comeback.